ClovisIRex/FolderScaler/README.md

 Fscaler is a small utility which helps you find what's taking the most space in your system.
+I actually made it to learn Python packaging and cli tooling.

 ## Why not just use du or some GUI tool?
 Mainly because I wanted to make something neat of my own which also works on Windows and exports a csv file.